I am going to the fourth Think Parrots on June 21st at Kempton Park Racecourse. Are you?

 Mark Hagen, of Rolf C Hagen (Canada), will be giving his class on the ‘Early Development and Education of Parrots’.
 Mark’s firm Hagen has carried out a great deal of important research both in avian diets and breeding in the past decades.
 I’ve heard Mark Hagen lecture in Loro Parque and he is an excellent communicator.

 One of the most positive aspects I found last year was how ready the experts were to talk to us ordinary Parrot owners.
 I chatted with Parrot experts from many different fields.

 A tip: if you’re attending for the first time decide how much you want to spend on your beloved bird because the temptations are numerous.
-I came home with an Eric Peake print (I’ve wanted one for ages) and a lot of fresh new ideas which did not cost anything
+I came home with an Eric Peake print (I’ve wanted one for ages.)
+I also got a lot of fresh new ideas which did not cost anything

 Kempton Park provides a glamorous venue.
 As you sit outside you can imagine the ghosts of long ago winners galloping past you.